If nouns are the names of people, places or things, what “people, places and things” are most important and relevant to Italians?

 You’ll see the nouns that could easily crop up in your conversations with native speakers or appear on a written page.
 Take note, beginning learners: familiarizing yourself with the nouns presented here will give you a leg up in acquiring the language.

-But before that, allow me to just briefly speed through some of the very basic grammar rules you need to learn when dealing with nouns: how to spot noun genders, how to form the plural of nouns and when to use the different definite and indefinite articles.
+But before that, allow me to just briefly speed through some of the very basic grammar rules you need to learn when dealing with nouns.

 How to Spot Italian Noun Genders